Adult Opportunities

 Remnant and restored natural areas such as woodlands, prairies, and wetlands act as reservoirs for plant, animal, and insect diversity.
 This class will visit a variety of managed ecosystems in the Chicago area and discuss current conservation challenges and strategies.
 Participants in this class at The Morton Arboretum will learn how site managers plan for restoring and managing these critical habitats.

-This program includes self-paced online components and two in-person sessions.
+This program includes self-paced online components and in-person sessions located at local sites of conservation interest.

-Instructor: Gregory Rajsky, ecologist and owner, True Nature Consulting
+Instructor: Greg Rajsky, ecologist and owner, True Nature Consulting

 Course number: W400